-NATURAL EVEN-AGED REGENERATION OF TIMBER TYPE WITH FUTURE THINNING -- Manage the stand through its rotation (the period between initial regeneration and the stand's final cutting) as a single aged forest.
-Periodically thin the stand throughout the life of the stand to improve quality and vigor.
+NATURAL REGENERATION OF TIMBER TYPE -- Manage the stand through its rotation (the period between initial regeneration and the stand's final cutting) as a single aged forest.
+Periodic thinning of the stand is sometimes appropriate to improve quality and vigor.
 Regeneration cutting will remove the old stand to provide the necessary open conditions and sunlight to regenerate the stand naturally.